AlexandreScht/portfolio/README.md

      * Keep the same file names and structure so the code can read your data correctly.
      * For the Job and About Me sections, use the same logic to naming your key than you will have bellow in step #2.2 to name your cv or you can put a "default" key with your text

-- 2. - In the folder [public/pdf] you have to delete all the pdf file and replace by your pdf.
-Then rename your pdf like this rule:
+- 2. - In the folder [public/pdf] you have to delete all the pdf file and replace by your pdf in the correct folder.
+Then rename your folder who contain your pdf like this rule:

 * If you only need one PDF for your site:
-  Name your file default-cv.pdf
+  Name your folder default and put your pdf inside
   Use this address for your site: <username>.vercel.app/portfolio

 * If you want a different PDF depending on the address:

 - Take the first part of your site’s address (before the first “-”).
-- Name each PDF to match that first part + “-cv.pdf”.
+- Name each PDF folder's have to match that first part.

 For example:
 Site addresses: